What is Towson University in Northeastern Maryland?

 Can I make an appointment with an Admissions representative to answer my questions?

-Yes, an Admissions representative is on-site at TU in Northeastern Maryland nearly every Tuesday during the spring 2017 term with a few exceptions.
-Please view the schedule (PDF) and either call us at 410-704-8863 or email TUNEMD@towson.edu to make an appointment.
+Yes, an Admissions representative is typically on-site at TU in Northeastern Maryland every Tuesday during the spring and fall semesters.
+Please either call us at 410-704-8863 or email TUNEMD@towson.edu to make an appointment.

 I’ve already been accepted to TU in Northeastern Maryland.
 What do I do next?